 - Boosting “eat me” signals on cancer cells using therapeutic anti-cancer antibodies results in a synergistic effect with blocking CD47

-- Macrophages digest cancer cells in a process called phagocytosis and present tumor-specific antigens that can activate T cells against the cancer and result in long-term anti-tumor immunity, when combined with T cell checkpoint inhibitors.
+- Macrophages digest cancer cells in a process called phagocytosis and present tumor-specific antigens that can activate T cells against the cancer and can result in long-term anti-tumor immunity, when combined with T cell checkpoint inhibitors.

 Our immunotherapy, 5F9, is an antibody that is designed to block the CD47 “don’t eat me” signal, restoring the ability of macrophages to attack and destroy cancer.